 When snail mucin first entered the scene as an anti-aging hero, it had ick (and to some, gimmick) written all over it.
 Fast forward a few years later, and it’s now a holy grail ingredient in many Korean skincare products.
 While the simple fact that people are still willingly slathering snail slime on their face is enough to make us believe it works, studies back up the gooey creatures’ claims to improve sun damage, which leads to premature aging.
 It turns out the right dosage of snail mucin, also an antimicrobial, can target fine lines, wrinkles, hyperpigmentation, and dark spots and even speed up skin cell regeneration to prevent blemishes and acne scarring.

-Mizon All in One Snail Repair Cream is one of Korea’s bestselling snail skincare products.
+COSRX Advanced Snail 92 All in One Cream is one of the bestselling snail skincare products probably ever.
 It’s packed with a whopping concentration of 92% snail secretion filtrate and is loved for its hydrating, anti-aging powers.

 We lava us some volcanic clay!
 An umbrella term for elements extracted from erupted volcanic ash and sediment, this age-old ingredient effectively exfoliates, detoxes, and absorbs excess sebum and buildup from clogged pores.
 (Hello, tighter pores!)
 Hence, its popular use in a bevy of skincare products like cleansing scrubs and masks.
 Rich in sulphur, volcanic clay also helps defend against bacteria, which is great for acne-prone or troubled skin.